OkarinFE/less-docs-cn-src/content/features/imports.md

 The following options can be used to override this behavior.

-# Import Options
+## Import Options
 > Less offers several extensions to the CSS `@import` CSS at-rule to provide more flexibility over what you can do with external files.

 Syntax: `@import (keyword) "filename";`

-The following import directives have been implemented:
+The following import options have been implemented:

 * `reference`: use a Less file but do not output it
 * `inline`: include the source file in the output but do not process it